Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones may only take off or land on private property owned by the operator or with written permission from the landowner (permission must include landowner name, signature, address, and permitted dates/hours).
-No drone shall photograph or record video of any person without prior written permission.
+Drones may only take off and land on private property owned by operator or with written permission from landowner.
+Written permission must include landowner's name, signature, property address, and permitted dates/hours of operation.
+No photography or recording of persons without consent.

 View source